What is Scaled Agile?

 No Scaled Agile framework replaces your own organizational design and development.
 All Scaled Agile Frameworks - understood as a blueprint and simply rolled out - are wrong, because they are only models.
 Nevertheless, all frameworks are extremely helpful in designing one's own agile organization:

 They provide patterns and save reinventing the wheel;

 They show how elements like Scrum, Kanban or Design Thinking etc. can be combined;

 Different frameworks offer different alternatives, which can also be combined with each other.

-When designing your own agile organization, the Scaled Agile Frameworks are important because they provide proven patterns.
-However, they are no substitute for investing in your own organization design.
+When designing your own agile organization, the Scaled Agile Frameworks are important because they ran good patterns.
+However, they are no substitute for thinking about and investing in your own organization design.